Visa (short term)

 See the list of countries whose citizens need a visa to enter Denmark

 The purpose of applying a visa requirement to citizens of certain countries is to control who can enter and visit Denmark and the other Schengen countries.
 The Schengen countries normally decide cooperatively which nationalities the visa requirement will be applied to.
 The countries are selected with consideration to immigration and security issues, as well as political concerns.

 A visa is only intended to allow a foreign national to visit Denmark and/or the other Schengen countries for a limited period of time.
 If you wish to reside in Denmark for an extended period of time, you need to apply for a residence permit.
-If the immigration authorities suspect that you intend to seek permanent or long-term residency in Denmark or another Schengen country, your visa application will be turned down.
+If the immigration authorities suspect that you intend to seek permanent or long-term residency in Denmark or another Schengen country without legal grounds, your visa application will be turned down.
 This applies for instance if you are applying for a residence permit and visa at the same time, or if you have a residence permit application pending with the Immigration Service.

 If you have been granted certain types of residence or re-entry permits in another Schengen country, you do not need a visa to enter Denmark.
 Read more about residence permits issued by another Schengen country.
 These types of residence permits are not valid for entry into the Faroe Islands or Greenland.